Robert Glen is probably best known for his magnificent sculpture of the Mustangs, situated just outside Dallas, Texas.

 Rob was born and raised in Nairobi, Kenya.
 His life has been filled with adventures in the African wilderness.

-He now lives and works in Ruaha National Park, Tanzania, where he has been for the past 25 years.
+He has lived and worked in Ruaha National Park, Tanzania, for the past 26 years.

-Robert is deeply grateful to Tanzania National Parks, for recognizing the role that art plays in the conservation arena, and for accommodating his efforts.
+Robert is deeply grateful to Tanzania National Parks, for recognizing the role that art plays in the conservation arena.